-Our team have just returned from the annual event in Orlando, that attracted some of the largest pet brands and retailers in the world.
+Our team have just returned from Global Pet Expo 2018, the annual event in Orlando, which attracted some of the largest pet brands and retailers in the world.

 Amidst the 34,000 sq. ft of floor space, our team made a beeline for the product showcase zone to discover some of the very latest trends taking the industry by storm.